| Goign to

 interviewers.
 Close the interview

-with a handshake and a genuine thank you.
+with a handshake and a genuine thank you. |

 Develop

-questions for each interview examples might
+questions for each interview examples

-the company after two or five years?
+at the company, after two or five years? |

-Ask about
+Ask

-next steps and the timing of the recruiting
+about next steps and the timing of the recruiting

 process.
-If you think youll be
+If you think you will be

 invited for a second-round, this will allow you

-to note it on your calendar so you can
+to note it on your calendar, so you can

-participate.
+participate. |

-Follow up
+Follow

-with a written thank-you note.
-Do not use an
+up with a written thank-you note.
+Do

-fancy, personalized stationary a simple note-card
+use fancy, personalized stationary a

-or nice paper will do.
+simple note-card or nice paper will do. |

 After